-Since SE is not a typical program, the curriculum gets broken down a little differently from the others in this book.
+Since SE is not a typical program, so the curriculum gets organized down a little differently from the others in this book.
 The chart at the right shows the basic structure of the curriculum.
 On the left side, you'll see the courses grouped together by their subjects.
-Each course corresponds to an amount of credit hours earned per semester in the columns on the right.
+Each course corresponds to an amount of credits earned per semester in the columns on the right.
 The courses are designed to overlap and intertwine with each other.
 So work done for one course may actually result in credits earned in another, or it will be reflected in an S.E. project or internship.
-Contact the program director for more information.